 As part of Applegreen's takeover, a number of services were proposed to be transferred from Applegreen to Welcome Break.
 These were the ones which most suited Welcome Break's existing estate, including several in Northern Ireland where none of the usual UK motorway service area operators are to be found.

 As of November 2020, no public changes had been made, but there had been some internal changes.
 For example, during COVID-19, several of these sites used Welcome Break's track and trace system.
-The original list of planned transfers is shown here, and as of November 2021, they were finally all promoted on Welcome Break's website:
+Welcome Break are managing these sites, but they are still publicly branded as part of the Applegreen estate:

 - Ballymena (A26 Northern Ireland)